Global Fashion Management MA

 Career opportunities

-The multidisciplinary nature of this programme means that you will have the chance to advance key competencies, knowledge and skills in global fashion management.
+The multidisciplinary nature of this programme means you have the chance to advance key competencies, knowledge and skills in global fashion management.
 This will allow you to understand and shape global retail operations by managing multinational fashion organisations, international retail environments, global supply chains, and value chains.

 Careers support